Joacoeid/Joacoeid/README.md

 - 👋 Hi, I’m @Joacoeid
+- 🏫 First year student as a CS and Math Major
 - 🌱 I’m currently learning C++ and Python!
-It's my first year of Uni :)
 - 💞️ I’m looking to collaborate on fun games
 - 📫 How to reach me joaquin.eid.mier@gmail.com
 - ⚡ Fun fact: A chicken once lived 18 months without a head